district10/blog/_posts/post-0001-pandoc-readme.md

 `beamer`, `html` or `html5` for output only), pandoc will treat the document as literate Haskell source.
 This means that

-  - In markdown input, "bird track" sections will be parsed as Haskell code rather than block quotations.
+  - In Markdown input, "bird track" sections will be parsed as Haskell code rather than block quotations.
 Text between `\begin{code}` and `\end{code}` will also be treated as Haskell code.
 For ATX-style headers the character '=' will be used instead of '#'.

-  - In markdown output, code blocks with classes `haskell` and `literate` will be rendered using bird tracks, and block quotations will be indented one space, so they will not be treated as Haskell code.
+  - In Markdown output, code blocks with classes `haskell` and `literate` will be rendered using bird tracks, and block quotations will be indented one space, so they will not be treated as Haskell code.
     In addition, headers will be rendered setext-style (with underlines)